-Cindi Miller, a two-time First Team All-Big South Conference player at UNC Asheville, heads into her second year as assistant coach at East Carolina University.
+Cindi Miller, a two-time First Team All-Big South Conference player at UNC Asheville, heads into her third year as assistant coach at East Carolina University.

 In her first season with the Pirates, Miller played an integral part in helping guide ECU to double digit wins for the first time in five years.
 East Carolina's 13 victories was more than six times the win total from the previous season and the Pirates' three conference wins was the most since 2008.